 - 18 grams of salt (1 Tbsp)

 - Combine the wheat flour and water.
 Cover and leave overnight on the countertop.

 - In the morning, mix in the salt and starter.
 Cover and ferment the dough for 10-12 hours on the countertop (slap and fold the dough an hour before shaping it into loaves.)

 - On a well-floured surface, divide the dough into 2 equal parts.
 Bring the edges to the center to form a ball of dough.
-Repeat until loaf is structured-well.
+Repeat until the loaf is structured-well.

-- Place each loaf onto lightly floured parchment paper, seam down.
+- Place each loaf onto lightly floured parchment paper, and seam down.
 Transfer into 2-quart pots.
 Score and rest the loaves while the oven pre-heats.